19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 (d) under the Parking Places Act (Cap.
 214).

-18\.
-All fines for offences under this Act and any written law specified in the Fifth Schedule.
+18. All fines for offences under this Act and any written law specified in Part I of the Fifth Schedule.

+[Act 11 of 2012 wef 01/07/2012]

 19\.
 All fees for the issue of any notice of demand or warrant of attachment under the Street Works Act.